-At 31 December 2021, investments in other entities amounted to $\notin$ 47,253 thousand ( $\notin$ 50,122 thousand at 31 December 2020), a decrease of $\notin$ 2,869 thousand compared with the previous year, associated entirely with the writedown of the investment in Aireon LLC, which is measured at fair value through OCI, reflecting the adjustment of the investment to fair value and measurement at the year-end exchange rate.
-The investment is therefore carried at $\notin$ 47.1 million for the Group's stake of 9.14% pre-redemption, which will rise to 11.1% following execution of the redemption clause, which will not give rise to costs for the Company.
-The fair value should maximise the use of observable data and minimise unobservable data in order to estimate the price at which it would be sold in an orderly transaction to transfer the equity instrument would take place between market participants at the measurement date.
+At 31 December 2021, investments in other entities amounted to &47,253 thousand (&50,122 thousand at 31 December 2020), a decrease of &2,869 thousand compared with the previous year, associated entirely with the writedown of the investment in Aireon LLC, which is measured at fair value through OCI, reflecting the adjustment of the investment to fair value and measurement at the year-end exchange rate.
+The investment is therefore carried at &47.1 million for the Group's stake of 9.14% pre-redemption, which will rise to 11.1% following execution of the redemption clause, which will not give rise to costs for the Company.

+The fair value was measured using the valuation techniques provided for in IFRS 13, under which the calculation of fair value should maximise the use of observable data and minimise unobservable data in order to estimate the price at which it would be sold in an orderly transaction to transfer the equity instrument would take place between market participants at the measurement date.
 With a non-active market, the inputs used are consistent with Level 3 of the fair value hierarchy.

-At 31 December 2021, the Group estimated the fair value of the investment using the following inputs: the cash flows under the Long-Term Operating Plan (LTOP) presented by the Board of Directors of Aireon and updated by the company's management on 16 February 2022 with a time horizon running through 2033, which takes account of the start of the operational phase of the company and is consistent with the useful life of the technology assets - the satellite constellation - underpinning the development of the business and estimated by the management of Aireon.
+At 31 December 2021, the Group estimated the fair value of the investment using the following inputs: the cash flows under the Long-Term Operating Plan (LTOP) presented by the Board of Directors of Aireon and updated by the company's management on 16 February 2022 with a time horizon running through 2033, which takes account of the start of the operational phase of the company and is consistent with the useful life of the technology assets the satellite constellation - underpinning the development of the business and estimated by the management of Aireon.
 The forecasts for performance and financial position take account of the effects of the health emergency, which has impacted the air transport industry on a global scale and which on the basis of the estimates of Aireon's management could have structural effects.